Need to look your best for a big event? Let me show you how to get ready in one month, one week, or one day!

 Exfoliate your body from head to toe with an at-home body treatment.
 Try a body buffing scrub or low-cost DIY salt scrub.
 Make sure you scrub vigorously but don’t be so enthusiastic that you pull and scratch your delicate skin.

 Get a manicure.
-Doing this just 1-2 days in advance is ideal; you avoid regrowth, don’t have to worry about smudging wet nails and you probably won’t have time to chip that polish!
-You don’t have to go to a salon for great-looking nails…in fact, I wrote a post on at-home manicures here that you can follow for a perfect DIY manicure.
+Doing this just 1-2 days in advance is ideal: you’ll avoid regrowth, won’t have to worry about smudging wet nails, and you probably won’t have time to chip that polish!
+You don’t have to go to a salon for great-looking nails.

 Fix last-minute breakouts with a quick ice pack before applying make-up.
 Ice will help reduce blemishes by reducing swelling.
 Try to be gentle with your skin to avoid irritation.